Meg Bennett

-Meg Bennett is an American television soap opera writer and occasional actress.
-She is married to ex-General Hospital head writer Robert Guza Jr.
+Helen Bennett (October 4, 1948 – April 11, 2024), known professionally as Meg Bennett, was an American television writer, actress, and model.
+She was married to ex-General Hospital head writer Robert Guza Jr.

 Early life

-Born Helen Bennett on October 4, 1948, Meg is the eldest daughter of a printing company executive and a psychologist, and grew up in Pasadena, California.
-She majored in drama at Northwestern University, acted in summer stock during college breaks, and worked as a model, including an appearance in Life magazine.
+Bennett was the eldest daughter of a printing company executive and a psychologist, and grew up in Pasadena, California.
+She majored in drama at Northwestern University, was homecoming queen, acted in summer stock during college breaks, and worked as a model, including an appearance in Life magazine.
 She changed her name to Meg because there was already a Helen Bennett registered with the Screen Actors' Guild.

 Career

 In 1971 she was hired as the "Cadillac Eldorado convertible girl" for a New York auto show, which prompted her to move to Manhattan.
 There she appeared on the game show Three on a Match, where she won $10,000 in prizes and was an undefeated champion.
 She was an original cast member of the Broadway production Grease, which led to her being cast on the daytime soap opera Search for Tomorrow in 1974.
 She played the role of the good girl Liza for three years, then left New York for California.
 She also appeared occasionally as a panelist on Match Game.

 Bennett suffered a bout of hepatitis, and once recovered, she was cast as Julia Newman on The Young and the Restless in 1980.
 She played the role on-and-off for six years, during which time she impressed Bill Bell, the creator of the show, with her on-set skills as a script doctor.
 He asked her to write for the show in 1981, and thereafter she began doing double duty as writer and actress on the show.
 Her writing duties usurped her acting career, and she shared an Emmy award with the rest of the writing staff for General Hospital in 1995.
-She still acts occasionally, playing such roles as the villainous Allegra on General Hospital.
+She still acted occasionally, playing such roles as the villainous Allegra on General Hospital.
 She was fired in 2011 by Garin Wolf after his promotion to head writer.